Were you injured in an accident that was not your fault?

 Our network of specialist law firms for many years have helped families impacted by major accidents.
 Injuries and medical conditions held by the Courts to be serious include poisoning, degloving injuries and major surgical negligence.

 More about Serious injury compensation claims

-Under a CFA, Dawlish injury claimants will also not have to pay any fees upfront.
+Dawlish injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Dawlish, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Dawlish, Devon and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.